sheila-anne/sheila-anne/src/pages/writing-desk/2020-11-10-5-steps-to-support-your-well-being.md

 *Deep breath in.
 Deep breath out.*

 The heightened energy around the country was palpable, catalyzed mostly by things out of our control.
-The overused word of 2020 - uncertainty - seemed exactly fitting for the time.
+The overused word of 2020 — uncertainty — seemed exactly fitting for the time.

-In the wake of this, I was inspired to create a series of posts on my instagram, focused on promoting individual well-being.
+In the wake of this, I was inspired to create a series of posts on [my Instagram](https://www.instagram.com/sheflowsandgrows/), focused on promoting individual well-being.
 With so much out of our control, it is absolutely essential to take care of ourselves and our environment.
 I am re-sharing and elaborating on those 5 ideas for you, so that you may come back to this page whenever you like, and find something that aligns with what you need.

 ## 1. Create your sanctuary